netzkern/butler/README.md

 - Distributed configs

 ## Principles
-- Templates are simple git repositories
+- Project Templates are simple git repositories
-- Everything is a template you don't have to deal with template directories
+- Everything is a template you don't have to deal with `/template` directories
+- Required informations are asked during the bootstrapping process

 ## Usage